copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Wood and paper golems instakilled by Fire Brand do not drop items.
 - A lot of the doors in Fort Ludios are now iron.
 - All A-class monsters are now immune to death magic.
+- Couatls and ki-rin are now shock, sleep, and poison resistant.
+Ki-rin are additionally cold resistant.

 ### Interface changes